 What will happen during a typical evening?

-Each evening will be centered around a talk by Msgr.
-Halfpenny or Fr.
+Each evening will be centered around a talk by Fr.
 Pivonka.
-On Tuesday evening, Mass will be celebrated.
+On Wednesday evening, Mass will be celebrated.

 Is the Parish Mission open for all ages?

-Yes, the mission is open for all parishioners, but the messaging is centered around junior high age and above.
+Yes, the mission is for all ages, but the messaging is centered around junior high age and above.
 There will also be special programming for those in grades 1-5.

 Will babysitting be available during the mission?

 Yes, babysitting will be available for children ages two and older.